What is a Cell? Definition, Types, Structure, Functions, and More

 Ribosome and inclusion body in prokaryotic cells

 Ribosomes are tiny structures found within prokaryotic cells responsible for protein synthesis.
-Unlike some cellular components they lack is surrounding membrane.
+Unlike some cellular components, they lack a surrounding membrane.
 Each ribosome is roughly 15 to 20 nanometers in size and is made up of two subunits:

-2. Large subunit (50S): this subunit is responsible for the elongation and termination stages of protein synthesis.
+2. Large subunit (50S): this subunit is responsible for protein synthesis’s elongation and termination stages.

 These two subunits come together to form the complete functional 70S ribosome.